sebastiansandqvist/s-types/README.md

 ## Custom types

-If the provided types are not sufficient, you can provide a custom type checking function to s-type.
+If the provided types are not sufficient, you can provide a custom type checking function to s-types.

 These functions take one argument (the value of the property to be type checked) and return a boolean to indicate whether it is valid or not.